alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 It does so by forwarding an image through the network, then calculating the gradient of the image with respect to the activations of a particular layer.
 The image is then modified to increase these activations, enhancing the patterns seen by the network, and resulting in a dream-like image.
 This process was dubbed "Inceptionism".
 This is Google's implementation of deep dream that is used for their web UI.

-### Dream with all the neurons
-This code allows you to augment an input image with the learned features of each neuron in the final layer of a classification neural network.
-Thus, for a single input image, this code generates 143 output images, each using the learned features from a different neuron.
+This code allows you to augment an input image with the learned features for a specifc neuron or every neuron in the final layer of a classification neural network.
+Thus, for a single input image, this code will either generate a single output image, or generate 143 output images, each using the learned features from a different neuron.
 When using a pre-trained network, you first need to upload the `inception5_weights.zip` file folder to `/storage` using the notebook tool in the web GUI, and unzip it.
-What is nice about using this code in leu of the google web UI is that this code takes in an image of any resolution, and loops through each node in the final layer of the provided classification network, so you can view the dreamed features for 143 different neurons!
+What is nice about using this code in leu of the google web UI is that this code takes in an image of any resolution!

 2D deep dream Docker container image: